dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 [!code-csharp[](./filters/sample/FiltersSample/Filters/LoggingAddHeaderFilter.cs?name=snippet_ResultFilter)]

 The kind of result being executed depends on the action.
 An action returning a view would include all razor processing as part of the <xref:Microsoft.AspNetCore.Mvc.ViewResult> being executed.
 An API method might perform some serialization as part of the execution of the result.
-Learn more about [action results](xref:mvc/controllers/actions)
+Learn more about [action results](xref:mvc/controllers/actions).

-Result filters are only executed for successful results - when the action or action filters produce an action result.
-Result filters are not executed when exception filters handle an exception.
+Result filters are only executed when an action or action filter produces an action result.
+Result filters are not executed when:

+* An authorization filter or resource filter short-circuits the pipeline.
+* An exception filter handles an exception by producing an action result.

 The <xref:Microsoft.AspNetCore.Mvc.Filters.IResultFilter.OnResultExecuting*?displayProperty=fullName> method can short-circuit execution of the action result and subsequent result filters by setting <xref:Microsoft.AspNetCore.Mvc.Filters.ResultExecutingContext.Cancel?displayProperty=fullName> to `true`.
 Write to the response object when short-circuiting to avoid generating an empty response.
 Throwing an exception in `IResultFilter.OnResultExecuting` will: